swetha0/lab-angular-prograd-contacts/README.md

 # ProGrad Lab | ProGrad Contact List
 ## Introduction

-Over here at Prograd Community, we have found that students like to have a way to keep track of the contacts they make during their ProGrad experience, for furutre projects, and to reminisce about the old times.
+Over here at the Prograd Community, we have found that students like to have a way to keep track of the contacts they make during their ProGrad Journey for furture collaborations, and may be sometimes to reminisce about the good old times.

-We are going to create a contact management app with Angular.
+For this, we are going to create a contact management application with Angular.

 You can find the starter code in the starter code folder of this github repo.